mort1skoda/devDotfiles/README.md

 * push all the dotfiles in /home/m   (~)

+* also the folders: .config .landscape .local .vifm .vim

+exit

-* including: WSL Ubuntu 20.04
+ncluding: WSL Ubuntu 20.04

 ---